There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 Alex Albon was already under contract for next season and signed (you guessed it) a multi-year contract extension in May.

-Williams won the Carlos Sainz sweepstakes as the Ferrari driver was left without a ride when the team inked Charles Leclerc to an extension and signed Lewis Hamilton for next season.
-The veteran Sainz, who is a three-time grand prix winner, has driven 10 seasons in F1, and Williams will mark his fifth different team.
+Williams won the Carlos Sainz sweepstakes as the Ferrari driver was left without a ride when the team inked Charles Leclerc to an extension and signed Lewis Hamilton.
+The veteran Sainz, who won four races during his four seasons with Ferrari, has driven 10 seasons in F1, and Williams will mark his fifth different team.

-Sainz replaces Logan Sargeant, who didn't even make it to the end of the season as Franco Colapinto was named as his replacement on Aug.
-27. Colapinto actually earned more points by his second race than Sargeant scored during his entire year-and-a-half tenure.
+Logan Sargeant, who was pointless on the 2024 campaign, didn't even make it to the end of the season as rookie Franco Colapinto was named his replacement on Aug.
+27. Colapinto earned more points by his second race than Sargeant scored during his entire year-and-a-half tenure.

 COMMENTS